GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
 Azure stores three copies of data within a customer's chosen datacenter for resiliency.
 Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and again stored as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data

-For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
+For enhanced security, Azure Active Directory allows both Azure Resource Manager and Azure Key Vault to enforce role-based access control to resources deployed in this solution.
 System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.
 Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2.
 The solution utilizes Azure Application Service Environment v2 to isolate the web tier in a non-multi-tenant environment.

 **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**